sensei-hacker/inavwiki/Modes.md

 ### ANGLE HOLD (FW)

 This mode is a simple version of an attitude lock stabilizer.
+But its not designed for 3D aerobatic use.
-It is designed to be used with fixedwing aircraft, and is based on Angle mode.
-But unlike Angle mode which _self levels_ when you release the stick to center..
-Angle Hold will attempt to _hold_ the pitch or roll _angle_ the airplane is climbing/diving or banking at, when the stick is released back to center.
+It behaves more like Acro mode, in the way the desired flight attitude is achieved by stick defection, and then you release the stick to center.
+But the difference is, ANGLE HOLD will attempt to _hold or lock_ the pitch or roll attitude the airplane was commanded to, when the stick is released back to center.
+Thus resisting any change to that flight attitude caused by the effects of wind...
-The airplane will not return to level flight, until you move that corresponding stick to make that axis become level again, and release the stick back to center.
+Returning the airplane to level flight is done the same you would if flying in Acro or Manual modes.

+This flight mode has angle constraints set by the navigation angle limits - `nav_fw_climb_angle`, `nav_fw_dive_angle` and `nav_fw_bank_angle`.

+This mode was designed to work with two flight modifier modes - `COURSE HOLD` or `ALT HOLD`. _Although both can not be selected for use with ANGLE HOLD at the same time._

-This mode can be enabled with flight modifier modes like COURSE HOLD mode, to maintain a constant heading and climb angle over a long distance. e.g. Up or Down the side of a long mountain range.
+* ANGLE HOLD + COURSE HOLD - Will maintain a constant heading and climb angle over a long distance. e.g. Up or Down the side of a long mountain range.
-And it can also be enabled with ALT HOLD mode, to allow the airplane to make a long slow bank, without losing altitude in the turn.
+* ANGLE HOLD + ALT HOLD - Will allow the airplane to make a long banking turns, without losing altitude in the turn.

-This flight mode has its angle limits set by `nav_fw_bank_angle`, `nav_fw_climb_angle` and `nav_fw_dive_angle`.
-**For this mode to work effectively on the pitch axis.
-The pilot MUST provide adequate throttle (motor thrust) to hold that climb angle, or the airplane will stall..
-Use Caution!**
+**Use caution! - If the pilot requests the airplane to hold a high climb angle.
+The pilot MUST provide adequate throttle (motor thrust) to maintain airspeed or the airplane will stall.**

 ### ALTHOLD